Close-up of tall green industrial hemp plants growing in field showing variety characteristics

 Precision Plants— Technical Brief, 2025

-Our proprietary Stackatrait™ platform delivers five integrated trait categories per variety: Cannabinoid Modification, Seed Yield & Oil, Fibre Quality, Root & Carbon, and Climate Resilience.
-Each variety receives the trait categories most relevant to its market purpose, with YieldMax Duo™ receiving all five.
+Our proprietary Stackatrait™ platform delivers integrated trait improvements across five categories per variety.
+Each variety receives the modifications most relevant to its market purpose.
 Explore the full range on our varieties page.

 Explore Our Varieties